-There are a few accommodation options available here however, if you camp, or stay in a room at Kings Canyon Resort, you get access to this stunning view:
+There are a few accommodation options available here, but if you camp, or stay in a room at Kings Canyon Resort, you get access to this stunning view at sunset.

-Even though I came to Central Australia to specifically see Uluru, I enjoyed Kings Canyon and Kata Tjuta more!
+Even though I came to Central Australia for Uluru, I actually enjoyed Kings Canyon and Kata-Tjuta more!

 There are 3 popular short walks at Kings Canyon:

 Kings Creek Walk: This walk is 2.6 km return and is fairly easy going.
 It suits families that are not up to managing the Rim walk.
 The scenery is still beautiful and the first 700m of the walk is wheelchair accessible (with assistance).
 This also means that it’s pram accessible.